Varun-Sethu/ParticleSimulation/README.md

-# Spaghetti Particles?
+# Particle Simulations

-Just a random application meant to allow me to play around with Cinder... (https://github.com/cinder/Cinder)
+Simple application developed to utilise Cinder: (https://github.com/cinder/Cinder)

 ## Usage
 Spawn particles with the right click button on your mouse and set up a gravity sink with the left click, particles will collide and lose energy.
 When they collide they tend to stick together.

-Collision detection is based on a quadtree and all source code can be found in the include directory
+Collision detection utilises quadtrees for efficent spatial partioning and collision identification.

 ## Compilation